 They have lived with mankind for thousands of years and they have been hunted.
 We read about this relationship in the rock paintings of the Khoi-San, however, this association has never before led to a slaughter aimed at their extinction.
 Therefore, they are still with us, but for how long will this be?

-With ‘New Life, New Hope’ I hope to get an awareness of the beauty of the new born and their hope for a new beginning without slaughtering … I should like to contribute to their survival and protection.
+With ‘New Life, New Hope’ I hope to get an awareness of the beauty of the newborn and their hope for a new beginning without slaughtering … I should like to contribute to their survival and protection.

 My imagery is inspired by the stark vastness of the southern Free State in South Africa.
-Every aspect of my live is influenced by the land.
+Every aspect of my life is influenced by the land.
 I draw my inspiration from observing nature, always on the look for magical moments.
 My work has been an ongoing exploration of what it feels like to be in that space, surrounded by all that air and light, feeling the tug of the horizon 360 degrees, the sense of limitlessness and blissful isolation.
 It always begins with an awe-filled moment-an area with an intense contrast of light, dramatic shadows or shapes-something that will sustain my interest through the painting process.
 The horizon and clouds are a magnet.
-I’m always drawn to the distant, blue horizon and the succession of hills that create a tremendous sense of vastness.
+I'm always drawn to the distant, blue horizon and the succession of hills that create a tremendous sense of vastness.

 I illustrated 67 children's books and received the National ATKVeertjie for the best children's book illustrations in 2000.
 I also did the graphics for several children's programs on SABC TV.
 Pumpkin Patch, Kideo and others.

 In 2001 I painted 25 contemporary paintings from the Bible Books Job and Lamentations.
 These paintings are now on a permanent exhibit in the Job Room, Jobhuis in Philippolis.
-Since 2001 I has been a full time artist.
-Artist’s Website
+Since 2001 I has been a full-time artist.
+Artist's Website

-5th Place – Kathy Russell – “Desparate'”
+5th Place – Kathy Russell – “Desparate"